 You will visit a range of businesses, gaining key industry insight and getting a focus on how businesses operate.
 In recent years, we have visited JCB, Morgan Motor Company and Cadbury World.

-Our Accounting and Finance programmes are aligned to a range of professional bodies.
+Our Accounting and Finance programmes are accredited by a range of professional bodies.
 The main benefit of this is that you will be exempt from a range of professional body exams when it comes to graduating.
 It also ensures you’re fully prepared for the world of work, undertaking tasks that’ll stand you in good stead for your future.